Brief History of the 62nd Military Police Company (Highway Patrol)

 Police Corps.
 A training film

-showing the unique duties of the Highway Patrol and featuring the cars,
+was produced by the Department of the Army that showed the unique duties of the Highway Patrol and featuring the cars,

 basic Military Police School at Fort Gordon, Georgia